southside-chillers/southside.chillers.online/southside/content/chapters/forensic-orcaeology.md

 "Or the mountains," says Hanamir.

 "Guys?
 I have the strong sense that we’re being watched," says Galadriel.
-"I think Magic might be able to see us from the other side of the portal."
+"I think Magick might be able to see us from the other side of the portal."

 "Should we try and leave a message for her?" says Harlan.

 "I think we can probably just talk to her," says Hanamir.
 He turns toward the stone circle.
-"Magic, we understand your motivations and we’re sympathetic.
+"Magick, we understand your motivations and we’re sympathetic.
 We, too, seek justice for the wrongfully murdered tieflings of your village.
 We’d love to work with you, if you’re interested.
 Please show yourself."

 There seems to be no response, until Harlan points upward.